Pregnancy

 Some chemical substances stimulate sleep.
 Serotonin is a neurotransmitter that stimulates sleep response, and if this is missing one could find it difficult to sleep well.
 Lack of sleep (or its inadequacy) induces stress which affects and weakens the immune system.
 This reduces the strength of the immune system to release antigens and antibodies that fight against infection or other foreign bodies that invade the body.
 It also limits the chances of getting pregnant.

-Karnis adds that “This applies to men as well.
+Karnis adds “This applies to men as well.
 Infections can cause fever, and excess heat can damage the sperm temporarily.”
 Furthermore, she said, “Women who don’t get enough sleep can also start to feel anxious, which may cause missed periods.”

 Keeping yourself healthy is the baby’s bottom line, so set the PVR to record Mad Men and enforce a new bedtime.